 - Monocrystalline or Polycrystalline: These are the two primary types of materials that make up the surface of the panel.
 The physical difference is obvious based on color and shape, but there is also a performance difference.
 Monocrystalline panels are more efficient but also more expensive.
 Since it is more efficient when comparing one of each panel that is both the same wattage the monocrystalline panel will be smaller.

 - Flat or Flexible: Traditional solar panels are flat but technological advances have allowed us to create flexible panels.
 Though they are obviously more expensive, flexible panels can be beneficial in any application where the desired mounting surface is not flat.

-Since the mechanics of solar panels are fairly basic, picking the right 400 watt kit for your needs comes down to deciding how much money you want to pay and picking a brand with a good reputation.
+Since the mechanics of solar panels are fairly basic, picking the right 400 watt kit for your needs comes down to deciding how much money you want to pay and pick a brand with a good reputation.
 You can start by searching around for some recommendations on solar panel kits from fellow off-grid RVers who have had experience with installing their own systems.
 Bonus points if they have tried multiple brands and can give some comprehensive feedback on the pros and cons of each.
-The Fit RV has a great comprehensive guide that is quite the informative read if you would like to learn more.
+The Fit RV has a great comprehensive guide that is quite an informative read if you would like to learn more.

 If you are looking to ditch your noisy and polluting generator in favor of something quieter and more eco-friendly, give solar panels a shot.
-There is not much that a 400-watt setup can’t handle no matter what your electricity needs are.
+There is not much that a 400-watt setup can’t handle no matter what your electrical needs are.
 You may even find yourself living off the grid for weeks at a time in the comfort of your own little electric power grid.